 Highlights of the 2nd Seminar in the Policy and Comparative Development Studies Seminar Series

-The second ‘Policy and Comparative Development Studies Seminar Series’ was held on 4 November 2021.
+The second ‘Policy and Comparative Development Studies Seminar Series’ was held last Thursday (04 November 2021).
 In this session, Mr Hamzah Nor bin Aedy Rahman presented his on-going research on Educational Needs and Barriers for Children in Plantations, a research he worked with his ex-colleague from Malaysia, Mrs Ellye Ornella Suliman.
 Around 32 attended this session on-site and online.

 As a developing country in Southeast Asia, Malaysia focuses on many different economic sources including rubber and palm oil industries.
 In fact, rubber and palm oil industries are one of the major income sources.
 According to the Malaysian Palm Oil Board (2017), there are 5, 065 estates in Malaysia, encompassing a 4, 904, 037 hectares of land in 2016.
 In addition, Wan Hassan et al. (2015) highlights many Indonesian labourers often work in these palm oil plantations.
 However, since they are not Malaysian citizens, fulfilling their basic rights such as education is a difficult endeavour.